 - Evolutionary mechanisms of pheromonone divergence in moths and butterflies - pheromone-mediated assortative mating and speciation (supported by the Swedish Research Council, VR)

 - The pheromone brewery - a yeast cell factory for sustainable semisynthetic production of insect pheromones (supported by Formas, Novo Nordisk, Carl Trygger Foundation, Swedish Foundation for Strategic Reserarch).
-Recently we also received grant from EU HORIZON 2020; read more about that at the Faculty of Science's website.
+Recently we also received grant from EU HORIZON 2020; read more about that at the Faculty of Science's website and in LUCRIS.

 - Pheromones for monitoring and control of insects in spruce seed orchards (supported by Formas and The Swedish Tree Breeding Association)

 - Comparative studies of different heterologous systems for characterization of odorant receptors (supported by STINT)

 Read more about our research projects on the project pages.

 I am teaching various aspects of chemical communication on undergraduate courses in chemical ecology, evolutionary ecology, sensory biology, molecular ecology, and and biotechnology.